CraftAcademyLabs/coach-guides/weeks/prep_course/prep_week_3.md

 * Learn how to unit test

 ### Demos
-* Thursday - Our first unit tests with RSpec
+* Monday - Our first unit tests with RSpec - Sophie
-* Friday - FizzBuzz demo - Thomas
+* Thursday - FizzBuzz demo - Thomas

 ### Resources
-Course material
+Chapter 4